Fidel Castro: Institutionalization and interventions: 1976-1979

-After forcing back the Somalis, Mengistu then ordered the Ethiopians to suppress the Eritrean People's Liberation Front, a measure Castro refused to support.
+On 22 December 1977, the Cuban exile group known as the "Antonio Maceo Brigade" took their first trip to Cuba, with the aim of cultural and political reconciliation.
+This visit came at the request of the Cuban government, after President Jimmy Carter briefly lifted the travel ban with Cuba.
+The brigade consisted of 55 Cuban exiles, who toured Cuba for two weeks.
+After the visit, Fidel Castro would call for dialogues with Cuban exiles abroad.
+These dialogues resulted in the release of political prisoners, family unifications, and relaxing of restrictions to visit Cuba.

 Castro extended support to Latin American revolutionary movements, namely the Sandinista National Liberation Front in its overthrow of the Nicaraguan rightist government of Anastasio Somoza Debayle in July 1979.
 Castro's critics accused the government of wasting Cuban lives in these military endeavours; the anti-Castro Center for a Free Cuba has claimed that an estimated 14,000 Cubans were killed in foreign Cuban military actions.
-When American critics claimed that Castro had no right to interfere in these nations, he countered that Cuba had been invited into them, pointing out the US' own involvement in various foreign nations.
-Between 1979 and 1991 about 370, 000 Cuban troops together with 50, 000 Cuban civilians (mostly teachers and doctors) served in Angola, representing about 5% of Cuba's population.
+When American critics claimed that Castro had no right to interfere in these nations, he countered that Cuba had been invited into them, pointing out the US's own involvement in various foreign nations.
+Between 1979 and 1991 about 370,000 Cuban troops together with 50,000 Cuban civilians (mostly teachers and doctors) served in Angola, representing about 5% of Cuba's population.
 The Cuban intervention in Angola was envisioned as a short-term commitment, but the Angolan government used the profits from the oil industry to subsidize Cuba's economy, making Cuba as economically dependent upon Angola as Angola was militarily dependent upon Cuba.

-In the late 1970s, Cuba's relations with North American states improved during the period with Mexican President Luis Echeverría, Canadian Prime Minister Pierre Trudeau, and US President Jimmy Carter in power.
-Carter continued criticizing Cuba's human rights abuses, but adopted a respectful approach which gained Castro's attention.
+In the late 1970s, Cuba's relations with North American states improved during the period with Mexican president Luis Echeverría, Canadian prime minister Pierre Trudeau, and US president Jimmy Carter in power.
+Carter continued criticizing Cuba's human rights abuses but adopted a respectful approach which gained Castro's attention.
 Considering Carter well-meaning and sincere, Castro freed certain political prisoners and allowed some Cuban exiles to visit relatives on the island, hoping that in turn Carter would abolish the economic embargo and stop CIA support for militant dissidents.
 Conversely, his relationship with China declined, as he accused Deng Xiaoping's Chinese government of betraying their revolutionary principles by initiating trade links with the US and attacking Vietnam.
 In 1979, the Conference of the Non-Aligned Movement (NAM) was held in Havana, where Castro was selected as NAM president, a position he held until 1982.
 In his capacity as both president of the NAM and of Cuba he appeared at the United Nations General Assembly in October 1979 and gave a speech on the disparity between the world's rich and poor.
 His speech was greeted with much applause from other world leaders, though his standing in NAM was damaged by Cuba's refusal to condemn the Soviet intervention in Afghanistan.